 Commercial or business insurance typically doesn't cover flood damage.
 However, through the National Flood Insurance Program (NFIP) (www.fema.gov) you can buy coverage from an insurance agent and company.

 Where to find more coverage

-- Talk to your insurance agent or broker.
-You may need to buy it through surplus lines (www.surpluslines.org).
+Talk to your insurance agent or broker.
+You may need to buy it through surplus line (www.surpluslines.org).
 This is a segment of insurance we don't regulate, so make sure you know what the policy does and doesn't cover.

-- If your agent or broker doesn't handle surplus lines coverage, you can get a list of brokerage firms (www.surpluslines.org) from the Surplus Lines Association of Washington.
+If your agent or broker doesn't handle surplus line coverage, you can get a list of brokerage firms (www.surpluslines.org) from the Surplus Lines Association of Washington.